-“This is an early December trail race spanning a hundred miles in North Georgia!”
+“An early December trail race, spanning a hundred miles in beautiful North Georgia!”

 — Victor Mariano